bright-nickson/Klya-ai/VIDEO_CONTENT_GUIDE.md

 # Video Content Creation Guide

 ## 📹 Overview
-This guide helps you create engaging demo videos for the AfriGrowth AI platform.
+This guide helps you create engaging demo videos for the KLYA AI platform.

 ## 🎬 Video Specifications